2K-GH/GDx/README.md

 # GDx (Ground Drone Experimental)

 **GDx** is a dual-MCU robotics platform designed for localized surveillance and remote exploration.
-It features a high-bandwidth MJPEG video stream using the **OV3660** sensor and a custom 2-DOF Pan-Tilt camera system[cite: 3, 4].
+It features a high-bandwidth MJPEG video stream using the **OV3660** sensor and a custom 2-DOF Pan-Tilt camera system.

 ---

 ## 📸 Project Gallery

 ### Hardware Overview
-The drone utilizes a 4WD aluminum chassis powered by dual 18650 Li-ion batteries.
-The "Brain" consists of an **Arduino Uno** for locomotion and an **ESP32-CAM** for high-level networking and vision[cite: 3, 4].
+The drone utilizes a 4WD aluminum chassis designed for versatile power delivery.
+The "Brain" consists of an **Arduino Uno** for locomotion and an **ESP32-CAM** for high-level networking and vision.

 ![Ground Drone Hardware](assets/GDx_Photo.png)

 ---

 ### Control Interface
 The GDx is operated via a custom mobile-responsive web application.
-The interface provides real-time movement controls, granular camera gimbal adjustment, and a dedicated toggle for the onboard flash LED[cite: 3, 4].
+The interface provides real-time movement controls, granular camera gimbal adjustment, and a dedicated toggle for the onboard flash LED.

 | **Normal View** | **Flash Active** |
 | :---: | :---: |